Workers’ Compensation Insurance in California

 Do you need workers’ compensation if you are self-employed?

-Specific types of contractors are required by state law to carry this policy, even if they don’t employ anyone else.
-This includes roofing, tree service, and HVAC contractors.
+Specific types of contractors are required by California law to carry this policy, even if they don’t employ anyone else.
+This includes roofing contractors, tree service professionals, and HVAC installers.

-Your personal health insurance provider might deny a claim if your injury is related to your work, which would leave you paying these bills on your own.
+Personal health insurance providers typically deny claims for work-related injuries, which would leave you paying these bills on your own.

 Whether or not you’re able to get workers’ compensation depends on the type of business and the ownership structure.
 Regardless, if you’re self-employed, it’s a good idea to check with the California Department of Industrial Relations to determine what your rights and liabilities are so that you can be sure that you’re properly insured.